 Alexander Osipenko studied at the State Rachmaninov Conservatoire in Russia, the Prins Claus Conservatorium Groningen in The Netherlands, and the Liszt School of Music Weimar in Germany.
 He has played with the Nationaal Symfonisch Kamerorkest, the Camerata Ardesco Chamber Orchestra, the Bremer Philharmoniker, the Nederlands Philharmonisch Orkest, and the Israel Camerata Jerusalem.

 Ehud Shapiro is a multi-disciplinary scientist, artist, and entrepreneur.
-A Professor of Computer Science and Biology at the Weizmann Institute of Science with international reputation, he made fundamental contributions to many scientific disciplines.
-Ehud was also an Internet pioneer and a successful Internet entrepreneur.
+A Professor of Computer Science and Biology at the Weizmann Institute of Science with an international reputation, he made fundamental contributions to many scientific disciplines including machine learning, inductive inference, algorithmic debugging, logic programming, concurrent programming, molecular computers, molecular programming, synthetic biology, and single-cell genomics.
+Ehud was also an Internet pioneer and a successful Internet entrepreneur, founding Ubique Ltd., perhaps the first Internet social networking software company.
+Ehud is a recipient of the World Technology Award for Biotechnology and a member of “Scientific American 50” as a Research Leader in Nanotechnology.
 Ehud is a Bass singer and the founder of the Ba Rock Band, for which he conceived the original artistic program.

-Merlijn Twaalfhoven is a Dutch composer working in conflict areas, unconventional locations, and concert halls.
-He received a UNESCO award and collaborates with The Kronos Quartet and the New York Philharmonic.
+Merlijn Twaalfhoven is a Dutch composer who works in conflict areas, unconventional locations, and concert halls.
+He received a UNESCO award and collaborates with the Kronos Quartet and the New York Philharmonic.
 His projects explore the richness of cultural diversity and human interaction, often engaging musicians of contrasting styles, local traditions, or children in large events.
-He collaborates with artists, cooks, diplomats, and other idealists in new and creative ways.
+He collaborates with artists, scientists, diplomats, and other idealists in new and creative ways.
 This results in a unique blend of sophisticated music and rough, unpolished sounds.
-Striving for a world without boundaries between art and society, his goal is to revive the creative and artistic potential in everyone in order to create new meaningful connections and understanding between people.
-Advocating a larger role for artists in society, he has presented practical and direct ways for artists to become engaged in global issues of today such as growing inequality, climate change, and disruptive technological change at conferences such as the European Cultural Forum, Aspen Ideas Festival, TEDx Amsterdam and in universities such as Georgetown, Fordham, and Columbia in the USA and GeiDai in Japan.
+Striving for a world without boundaries between art and society, his goal is to revive the creative and artistic potential in everyone in order to create meaningful connections and understanding between people.
+Advocating a larger role for artists in society, he has presented practical and direct ways for artists to become engaged in pressing global issues such as growing inequality, climate change, and disruptive technological change at conferences such as the European Cultural Forum, Aspen Ideas Festival, TEDx Amsterdam, and at universities across Europe, the USA (Georgetown, Fordham, Columbia), and Japan (GeiDai).